linnaea/csr2020_blow/README.md

 # csr.de 2020 `blow`
-a.k.a. reason #10007 why you should not roll you own crypto.
+a.k.a. reason #10007 why you should not roll your own crypto.

-## 0. TL;DR:
+## 0. TL;DR
 [Invalid curve attack](https://link.springer.com/chapter/10.1007/978-3-319-24174-6_21)

 `/submit` takes [JWE](https://tools.ietf.org/html/rfc7516) in the request body and decrypts it